MEDEA'S TV TROPES

 Cool Sword: A katana dubbed Zen-Aku, a sword fashioned by Emma using a piece of her demonic essence, acted as Medea's battle trophy for the feat of slaying Ma'at du Cronos.
 She rarely uses it in combat, though.

-Heroic Sacrifice: She drained a substantial chunk of her own life energy after using her real form to feed on a major fraction of Oceanus' army, leaving her near-dead.
-Laurel had to pull her to the Underworld to merge with her since she was so frail and only minutes away from becoming an undead (as you only can merge with the Goddess of the Underworld if you're in a near-death state).
+Heroic Sacrifice: She sacrificed a huge portion of her own life force to transform Freki into a Hellhound, using up every last bit of her Umbrakinesis.
+Laurel had to drag her down to the Underworld to merge with her because she was on the brink of collapse, just minutes away from becoming an undead.
+(You can only merge with the Goddess of the Underworld when you're near death, so it was the perfect moment to do it.)

 Back From The Dead: She comes back from the dead after the aforementioned Heroic Sacrifice.
 Considering who Medea's supposed to be, it's not surprising at all.
 In fact, it was bound to happen.